avantlab/avantgraph/README.md

 ```

 ### Run a graph algorithm
+AvantGraph supports user-provided graph algorithms written in the [Graphalg language](https://repository.tudelft.nl/islandora/object/uuid%3A1b5f0236-87f2-41f0-8af8-0911cb3b4d54?collection=education).

+Below we show how to run a simple triangle counting algorith embedded in a Cypher query.

-Stop the running server, and switch to the `karate` graph (comes preloaded):
+Move to your terminal window with the running server, and stop it with `Ctrl-C`.
+Start it again, but this time with the `karate` graph.
+This graph comes preloaded inside of the container, so you do not need to use `ag-load-graph`.

 ```bash
 ag-server --listen 0.0.0.0:7687 karate/
 ```